VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek0/step1.md

 # Basics

+First, you must create a Python file in the editor to be able to run code.
+To do this, simply click the "editor" tab, right click on a blank space in that tab and select "new file" (or click Alt+N).
+With this information, create a file called "week0.py".

-Hover over the code snippets below and click *Copy to Editor* to copy the code to a Python file in your editor (top right).
+You can click the code snippets below to copy the code to a Python file in your editor (top right).

 Messy Terminal?
 Type in `clear` in the terminal to clean it.